Rosetta LeNoire: Voice acting

-She was the voice of Big Bertha in Ralph Bakshi's animated feature film Fritz the Cat (1972).
+LeNoire was the voice of Big Bertha in Ralph Bakshi's animated feature film Fritz the Cat (1972).

 Death

-On March 17, 2002, LeNoire died at Holy Name Hospital in Teaneck, New Jersey of complications from diabetes, but an article in TV Guide reported that she died of pneumonia.
+On March 17, 2002, LeNoire died at Holy Name Hospital in Teaneck, New Jersey, of complications from diabetes, but an article in TV Guide reported that she died of pneumonia.
 A resident of the Lillian Booth Actors Home in Englewood, New Jersey, she was 90 years old at the time of her death.
 A Catholic, she was funeralized at St. Frances of Rome Catholic Church in the Bronx.

 Legacy

 The Rosie Award, named for Rosetta LeNoire, "is given to individuals who demonstrate extraordinary accomplishment and dedication in the theatrical arts and to corporations that work to promote opportunity and diversity", with past honorees including Ossie Davis and Ruby Dee, Geoffrey Holder and Carmen de Lavallade, Leslie Uggams, Maurice Hines, Phylicia Rashad, Woodie King Jr., Dionne Warwick, and George C. Wolfe.